plone/documentation/manage/deploying/caching/caching.rst

     X-Varnish: 72735907 72735905

 These are Varnish internal timestamps: when the request was pulled to the cache and when it was served.

 If you see only one number on subsequent requests it means that Varnish is not caching the request (because it's fetching the page from Plone every time).

 If you see two numbers you know it is OK (and you can feel the speed).

 More info:

 * http://stackoverflow.com/questions/6170962/plone-app-caching-for-front-page-only

-Creating a "cache forever" view
+Creating A "Cache Forever" View
 ===============================

 You might create views which generate or produce resources (images, JS, CSS) in-fly.

 If you refer this views always through content unique URL you can cache the view result forever.

 This can be done